AndreaMLarson/Project-13/README.md

 <<<<<<< HEAD
 The machines on the internal network are not exposed to the public Internet.
 =======
-The machines on the internal network are not exposed to the public Internet.
->>>>>>> e4870a4dec014c91e59fa25e148a733617734e10

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jump-Box machine can accept connections from the Internet.
+Access to this machine is only allowed from the host machine IP address.
-- _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by ssh from the Jump-Box virtual machine.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

 A summary of the access policies in place can be found in the table below.